fllsouto/marathon-cpp/README.md

-marathon-cpp
+Zen-coding
 ============

-In this repo I'll keep all my codes that I wrote during my training of c++ programming and programming marathon.
+In this repo I'll keep all my codes and notes that I wrote during my study of c and c++ programming language, algorithms and some other stuffs.